OWASP/CheatSheetSeries/cheatsheets/Access_Control_Cheat_Sheet.md

 ## Introduction

 This article is focused on providing clear, simple, actionable guidance for providing access control security in your applications.
-The objective is to guide developers, reviewers, designers, architects on designing, creating and maintaining access controls in web applications.
+The objective is to guide developers, reviewers, designers, architects on designing, creating, and maintaining access controls in web applications.

 ### What is Access Control / Authorization

 Authorization is the process where requests to access a particular resource should be granted or denied.
 It should be noted that authorization is not equivalent to authentication - as these terms and their definitions are frequently confused.
 Authentication is providing and validating identity.
-Authorization includes the execution rules that determine which functionality and data the user (or Principal) may access, ensuring the proper allocation of access rights after authentication is successful.
+The authorization includes the execution rules that determine which functionality and data the user (or Principal) may access, ensuring the proper allocation of access rights after authentication is successful.

 Web applications need access controls to allow users (with varying privileges) to use the application.
-They also need administrators to manage the applications access control rules and the granting of permissions or entitlements to users and other entities.
+They also need administrators to manage the application’s access control rules and the granting of permissions or entitlements to users and other entities.
 Various access control design methodologies are available.
 To choose the most appropriate one, a risk assessment needs to be performed to identify threats and vulnerabilities specific to your application, so that the proper access control methodology is appropriate for your application.

 ### Access Control Policy

 Why do we need an access control policy for web development?

-The intention of having an access control policy is to ensure that security requirements are described clearly to architects, designers, developers and support team, such that access control functionality is designed and implemented in a consistent manner.
+The intention of having an access control policy is to ensure that security requirements are described clearly to architects, designers, developers and support teams, such that access control functionality is designed and implemented in a consistent manner.

 ## Role-Based Access Control (RBAC)